Cuteness may earn compensation through affiliate links in this article.

 Medical Causes for Shedding

 Unusual shedding can be an indication of parasites, skin allergies, fungal or bacterial infections or contact with toxic substances.
-Excess shedding can be an indication of thyroid, kidney or liver disease or an immune system disorder.
-It also can be a hormonal issue, with females shedding more after a heat cycle.
-See your vet if your dog is losing hair in patches, which could be a sign of mange or ringworm, or if he has open sore spots or a severe skin irritation.
+Excess shedding can be an indication of thyroid, kidney, or liver disease or an immune system disorder.
+It also can be a hormone imbalance.
+See your vet if your dog is losing hair in patches, which could be a sign of mange or ringworm, or if they have open sore spots or a severe skin irritation.
 Your vet will take a skin culture and conduct a physical exam to determine the underlying cause of the problem and treat it accordingly.

 Maintain a Healthy Coat